Joan Chen: Career

-Early career in China
+1979–1984: Early career in China

-Chen performed alongside Tang Guoqiang in Zhang Zheng's (张铮 (張錚, Zhāng Zhēng)) Little Flower in 1979, for which she won the Hundred Flowers Award for Best Actress.
+Chen performed alongside Liu Xiaoqing, Tang Guoqiang and Ge Cunzhuang in Zhang Zheng's (张铮 (張錚, Zhāng Zhēng)) Little Flower in 1979, for which she won the Hundred Flowers Award for Best Actress.
 Chen portrayed a pre-Maoist revolutionary's daughter, who, reunited with her brother, a wounded Communist soldier, later learned that his doctor was her biological mother.
 Little Flower was her second film and she soon achieved the status of China's most-loved actress; she was dubbed "the Elizabeth Taylor of China" by Time magazine for having achieved stardom while still a teenager.

 In addition, Chen was in the 1979 film Hearts for the Motherland.
 The film directed by Ou Fan (欧凡 (歐凡, Ōu Fán)) and Xing Jitian (邢吉田 (Xíng Jítián)) depicts an overseas Chinese family that returns to China from Southeast Asia out of their patriotic feelings but encounter political troubles during the Cultural Revolution.
 The songs, "I Love You, China" and "High Flies the Petrel" (高飞的海燕 (高飛的海燕, Gāofēi de Hǎiyàn)), sung by Chen's character, are perennial favorites in China.
 In 1981, Chen starred in Awakening (苏醒 (甦醒, Sūxǐng)), directed by Teng Wenji.

-Hollywood breakout
+1985–1999: Hollywood and Twin Peaks

 At age 20, Chen moved to the United States, where she studied filmmaking at California State University, Northridge.
 Her first Hollywood movie was Tai-Pan, filmed on location in China.
-In 1985 she appeared in the U.S. television show Miami Vice as May Ying, former wife of Martin Castillo and husband to Ma Sek in the episode "Golden Triangle (Part II)".
-She went on to star in Bernardo Bertolucci's The Last Emperor in 1987 and the David Lynch/Mark Frost television series Twin Peaks as Josie Packard.
+In 1985, she appeared in the American television show Miami Vice as May Ying, former wife of Martin Castillo and husband to Ma Sek in the episode "Golden Triangle (Part II)".
+She went on to portray the Last Empress Wanrong in Bernardo Bertolucci's The Last Emperor, which won 9 Academy Awards in 1988, including Best Picture.
+She then starred in the David Lynch/Mark Frost television series Twin Peaks as Josie Packard.
 She starred alongside Rutger Hauer in 1989's The Blood of Heroes, written and directed by David Webb Peoples.
-In 1993 she co-starred in Oliver Stone's Heaven & Earth.
+In 1993, she co-starred in Oliver Stone's Heaven & Earth.
 She portrayed two different characters in Clara Law's Temptation of a Monk: a seductive princess of Tang dynasty, and a dangerous temptress.
 She shaved her head on-screen for the role.
 The award-winning film was adapted from a novel by Lilian Lee.

-In 1994 she co-starred with Steven Seagal in the action-adventure On Deadly Ground; she returned to Shanghai to star in Stanley Kwan's Red Rose White Rose opposite Winston Chao, and subsequently won a Golden Horse Award and a Hong Kong Film Critics Society Award for her performance.
-In 1996, she was a member of the jury at the 46th Berlin International Film Festival.
+In 1994, she co-starred with Steven Seagal in the action-adventure On Deadly Ground.
+She also returned to Shanghai to star in Stanley Kwan's Red Rose White Rose opposite Winston Chao, and subsequently won a Golden Horse Award and a Hong Kong Film Critics Society Award for her performance.
+In 1996, she served as a jury member at the 46th Berlin International Film Festival.

-Tired of being cast as an exotic beauty in Hollywood films, Chen moved into directing in 1998 with the critically acclaimed Xiu Xiu: The Sent Down Girl, adapted from the novella Celestial Bath (天浴 (Tiān Yù)) by her friend Yan Geling.
+Tired of being cast as an exotic beauty in Hollywood films, Chen moved into directing in 1998 with the critically acclaimed Xiu Xiu: The Sent Down Girl, adapted from the novella Celestial Bath (天浴 (Tiān Yù)) by her friend Geling Yan.
 She later directed Autumn in New York, starring Richard Gere and Winona Ryder, in 2000.